ernopp/balaxy-brain/README.md

 * **Prestige**: popularity among the establishment.
 Going for Pulitzers.
 Small group of people who clap eachother.
 * **Profit**: conflict and crisis leads to more subscriptions bought.
 William Randolph Hearst

 ### ✌️ 3.
-We need radical decentralisation: citizen journalism not corporate journalism
+We need citizen journalism not corporate journalism

 * Citizens who know more about the field they're writing about and whose "sense of self" isn't just tied to writing
 * Have independent confirmations on the data (similar to blockchains - everyone knows how much BTC someone has) not just one source of truth